vruusmann/openscoring.io/_posts/2018-06-15-troubleshooting_pmml.md

 Let us consider field definition, scoping and referencing.

 Structural validation ensures that all field definition elements are complete.
 However, a field definition may still be unusable due to PMML type system violations.
-For example, a `DataField` element, which contains unparseable and duplicate category values:
+For example, a `DataField` element, which contains unparseable and duplicate category levels:

 ``` xml
 <DataField name="x1" optype="categorical" dataType="integer">